 Aside from the exercise routine, what specific changes to your lifestyle have you made that works for you?

 I finally quit smoking.
 I started smoking when I was 15.
-With the stress at work and personal life, this got me really hooked on.
+With the stress at work and personal life, this got me really hooked.
 I also avoided excessive drinking.
 Instead of going out on a Friday night, I would rather work out at the gym.

 What’s the biggest misconception about people wanting to lose weight?

 The biggest misconception I think would be that it is all about looks.
 I realized that it isn’t how you look but how you feel.
 I feel so much better about myself and looking good is just a bonus.
-The improvements are not just physical but also more importantly emotional and mental as well.
+The improvements are not just physical but also emotional and mental.
 I found that I am able to control my emotions better and have a sharper focus on what I commit to.